azu/github-funding-yml-updater/README.md

 `github-funding-yml-updater` dry-run by default.

-You want to update actual repostiory and run it `--write` options.
+If you want to update actual repository, you should run it `--write` options.

 ### `--mode`